 Disclosure to Learners - SMA ensures that all attendees/participants of SMA CME activities are informed of relevant financial relationships (or “no” relationship) disclosed by individuals who are in a position to control the content prior to the beginning of an activity either in print, verbally, or by multimedia display.
 Conflicts of interest, if any exist, will be mitigated prior to the activity.

-Resolution of Conflict of Interest (COI) Policy
+Conflict of Interest (COI) Mitigation

-Live CME: Speakers – The speakers’ disclosure information, along with the provided content (slides, abstracts, etc.), will be reviewed either by SMA’s Education Committee, Physicians-in-Training Committee, or by a Conent Reviewer.
+Live CME: Speakers – The speakers’ disclosure information, along with the provided content (slides, abstracts, etc.), will be reviewed either by SMA’s Education Committee, Physicians-in-Training Committee, or by a Content Reviewer.
 If during this process a COI is identified, SMA Staff will provide direction to correct the conflict.
 Corrective measures will be documented in the activity file.